junglesta/wherenodoctor/_posts/2016-01-01-22-health-and-sicknesses-of-older-people.md

   ♦ Rest the joints that hurt.

-  ♦ Apply hot compresses (see p.
-195).
+  ♦ Apply hot compresses (see [page 195](#page-195)).

   ♦ Take a medicine for pain; aspirin is best.
-For severe arthritis, take 2 to 3 aspirin tablets up to 6 times a day with bicarbonate of soda, an antacid (see p.
-380), milk, or a lot of water.
+For severe arthritis, take 2 to 3 aspirin tablets up to 6 times a day with bicarbonate of soda, an antacid (see [page 380](#page-380)), milk, or a lot of water.
 (If the ears begin to ring, take less.)

   ♦ It is important to do exercises that help maintain as much movement as possible in the painful joints.